awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iot-thing.md

  `MyStack-MyThing-AB1CDEFGHIJK`

-For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.
+For more information about using the `Ref`function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-iot-thing-return-values-fn--getatt"></a>

-The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
-The following are the available attributes and sample return values\.

-For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-iot-thing-return-values-fn--getatt-fn--getatt"></a>

 `Arn`  <a name="Arn-fn::getatt"></a>
-The Amazon Resource Name \(ARN\) of the AWS IoT thing, such as `arn:aws:iot:us-east-2:123456789012:thing/MyThing`\.
+Property description not available\.

 `Id`  <a name="Id-fn::getatt"></a>
-The Id of this thing\.
+Property description not available\.

 ## Examples<a name="aws-resource-iot-thing--examples"></a>